Four-year Grammar School

 The curriculum and the school educational programme can be downloaded here (available in the Czech language only).

-Admission requirements for the 1st round
+Admission requirements for the 1st round for full-time education

 The entrance examination is composed from the evaluation of the following parts: